Lux-AI-Challenge/Lux-Design-S2/kits/README.md

     spawns: Array # possible spawn locations on your team's half of the map
 ```

-Each `Unit` object comes with functions to generate the action vector for actions like move and dig, as well as cost functions that return the power cost to perform some actions (and also factors weather into that cost)
+Each `Unit` object comes with functions to generate the action vector for actions like move and dig, as well as cost functions that return the power cost to perform some actions.

 Each `Factory` object comes with functions to generate actions as well as compute the cost of building robots and watering lichen.